Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 expression.

-Depending on a Symbol's attributes like ``Hold``, an expression's terms may be traversed.
+Depending on a Symbol's attributes like ``Hold``, an expression's elements may be traversed.

 After the expression rewriting phase is complete, function application is performed.
-Function application here finds the Python method of a class to call and performs the binding terms to parameters of the Python method, along with an additional evaluation object bound as the ``evaluation`` parameter.
+Function application here finds the Python method of a class to call and performs the binding elements to parameters of the Python method, along with an additional evaluation object bound as the ``evaluation`` parameter.